-One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis And Niall [Opinion]
+One Direction’s Unlikely Fraternity: Harry Styles, Zayn Malik, Liam Payne, Louis, And Niall [Opinion]

 One Direction’s Harry Styles took on the role of heartthrob because of his charisma and friendly outgoing nature, as well as his gorgeously perfect face and beautiful hair.
 Zayn Malik became the mysterious one, and at times the bad boy.

-The work Harry Styles, Zayn Malik, Liam Payne, Louis Tomlinson and Niall Horan did and the pressures they felt were also a lot harder than their fans could imagine.
+The work Harry Styles, Zayn Malik, Liam Payne, Louis Tomlinson, and Niall Horan did and the pressures they felt were also a lot harder than their fans could imagine.
 Being on the road nine months out of the year is extremely stressful, and at the end of five years, all the One Direction boys were exhausted.

 Harry Styles recently confided to The Rolling Stone he was the one to first suggest the hiatus, months before Zayn Malik left One Direction behind.